 Finally, note that in Iowa, comparative fault laws apply.
-This means that if you are found to have contributed to your accident in any way, your recoverable damages award will be reduced in proportion to your degree of fault.
+This means that if you contributed to your accident in any way, your damages award drops in proportion to your degree of fault.

 However, under Iowa law (I.C.A. § 668.3(1)(b)), there is a strict 51 percent bar on recovery.
-If a driver is determined to be responsible for more than 50 percent of an accident, then they will be prohibited from recovering compensation through a negligence claim.
+If a driver is responsible for more than 50 percent of an accident, then they cannot recover compensation.